Jimpats/GettingAndCleaningData/README.md

 More details about the experiment and data is available at <BR> http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ## Packages
-For successful execution of these scripts plyr and dplyr packages are required to be installed.
+For successful execution of the script plyr and dplyr packages are required to be installed.
 If they are not installed, install the two packages using following commands in R:
     &nbsp;&nbsp;&nbsp;&nbsp; `install.packages("plyr")`
     &nbsp;&nbsp;&nbsp;&nbsp; `install.packages("dplyr")`